datastax/astrapy/README.md

 ### Running tests

+#### Typical testing

+In most cases you want to run the "base" test suite (the one in the CI/CD automation) against either Astra DB or a local Data API + HCD.

+Steps:

+1. export variables as in one of the `tests/env_templates/*.base.template` examples.
+2. `uv venv --python ">=3.8<3.13" && uv run pytest tests/base`

+#### All available tests/targets

 Tests are grouped in:
 - "base", covering general-purpose astrapy functionality.
 Divided in unit/integration;
 - "vectorize", extensively running a base workload on all provider/integration choices;